karhoo/karhoo-ios-sdk/README.md

 ## Initialisation

 There are a few things the SDK needs to know before you can get started.
 Such as what environment to connect to, or what kind of authentication method to use.
-These dependencies can be setup in an implementation of the KarhooSDKConfiguration protocol.
+These dependencies can be set up in an implementation of the KarhooSDKConfiguration protocol.

 ```swift
 import KarhooSDK